muety/ferdinand-muetsch.de/source/_posts/energy-monitoring-pt-1-ir-readers-sml-mqtt-node-red-prometheus-grafana.md

 My goal was to track power consumption and production as precisely as possible to eventually be able to gather (a) "real-time" insights about when there is overcapacity and (b) analyze historical data to potentially find interesting patterns, etc.

 # Initial Situation
 First step in this whole endeavor was to take stock of the given situation.
 The circumstances were as follows.
-In my parent's home, we have three digital [Itron OpenWay® 3.HZ](https://wiki.volkszaehler.org/hardware/channels/meters/power/edl-ehz/itron_openway_3_hz) power meters and a fourth old, analogue one.
+In my parents' home, we have three digital [Itron OpenWay® 3.HZ](https://wiki.volkszaehler.org/hardware/channels/meters/power/edl-ehz/itron_openway_3_hz) power meters and a fourth old, analogue one.
 The digital meters feature an infrared, optical interface for very basic metrics.
 More precisely, they provide data for these [OBIS identifiers](https://de.wikipedia.org/wiki/OBIS-Kennzahlen):

 * `1.8.0` - Total energy (Wh) inbound (total)
 * `1.8.1` - Total energy (Wh) inbound (tariff 1)